Monochrome Watches

 | By Denis Peshkov | 5 min read |

-Jiro Katayama, a car designer turned self-taught, independent watchmaker from Japan, is quickly gaining popularity through his brand, Otsuka Lotec.
+Jiro Katayama, a car designer turned self-taught, independent watchmaker from Japan, is quickly gaining popularity with his brand, Otsuka Lotec.
 Despite the brand’s limited distribution – exclusively within Japan – enthusiasts worldwide are drawn to Katayama’s craftsmanship and industrial-meets-steampunk watch aesthetic.
 Travelling to Japan to secure one of his coveted timepieces, be it the retrograde time display № 6 or the fish-eyed jumping hour № 7.5 – or for whatever other reason – should be an exciting idea and an adventure.
 With a small production capacity of just 200 watches per year, obtaining an Otsuka Lotec watch requires patience, luck and some logistical finesse.
 Prospective buyers (usually via a raffle) must secure a local address for delivery (achievable) and have a credit card issued by a Japanese bank (more challenging).
 Yet, these hurdles haven’t dissuaded Katayama’s fans.

 The Otsuka Lotec № 6 on the left, and the Otsuka Lotec № 7.5 on the right